 Welcome to our new school year at the Chattanooga Girls Leadership Academy.
 We had a wonderful opening of school this year and off to a great and meaningful start.
 Our faculty is working to assure that our students are gaining academically and preparing for a life of their choosing and to move from here prepared to attend college.
 As you are aware, the state of Tennessee has adopted the Common Core Standards, which causes faculty, staff and, our students to navigate with higher expectations in mind.
 We have been challenged to assure that all students are ready for college, life and ultimately to enter the workforce with a skill set needed to meet the demands of business and industry.

-We have launched a new website that we hope you find intuitive and user friendly.
+We have launched a new website that we hope you find intuitive and user-friendly.
 We are proud of our website and it gives us the ability to update information concerning our school events and program.
 Our school Leadership Team met with parents during the first weeks of school with very effective results.
-One of those outcomes is the beginnings strong Parent Volunteer Program.
-We believe parents make a difference.
+One of those outcomes is the beginning of a strong Parent Volunteer Program.
+We believe Parents Make a Difference!

-We hope you will join us in our efforts to support and encourage our young ladies to give their very best every day, as we the faculty and staff make to pledge to provide a rigorous, yet engaging curriculum to our students.
+We hope you will join us in our efforts to support and encourage our young ladies to give their very best every day, as we, the faculty and staff, make the pledge to provide a rigorous, yet engaging curriculum to our students.
 We have been called upon as a community of educators and learners to meet the demands of a new standard of educating our most important asset, our youth of today.
 Join us as we move forward in this endeavor.
-It is an exciting and defining year at the Academy.
+It is an exciting and defining year at CGLA.